Violence goes publicBy Erica Cottrill

 Include a section about crisis communication in your company’s social media policies.

 Axia Public Relations has the necessary expertise and tools to serve as your PR firm.
-Contact us today or download a free copy of our Managing Public Relations in a Crisis e-book to learn more.
+Contact us today or download a copy of our Managing Public Relations in a Crisis e-book to learn more.

 Featured image credit: 123rf.com